-The Centers for Disease Control and Prevention supplies premeasured 1 percent ascorbic acid (AA) for vessel 3 (RBC Folate), vessel 106 (RBC Fol1), and vessel 108 (RBC Fol3).
-Prepare this reagent before processing the blood samples.
+The Centers for Disease Control and Prevention supplies premeasured 1 percent ascorbic acid (AA) for vessel 3 (RBC Folate), and a premeasured 7 percent AA solution for vessel 110 (Folate1).
+Prepare both reagents before processing the blood samples.
 Allow the reagent to equilibrate to room temperature before pipetting and performing the dilution.
 Use the Eppendorf Research pro pipettes to make the dilution.
-Add 1.0-mL ascorbic acid to 0.1-mL whole blood for vessel 3 (RBC Folate), vessel 106 (RBC Fol1), and vessel 108 (RBC Fol3).
+Add 1.0-mL of 1% ascorbic acid to 0.1-mL whole blood for vessel 3 (RBC Folate) and 0.05 mL of the 7% AA to vessel 110.
 Mix by gentle inversion.

-- The ascorbic acid powder is in a 50-mL Falcon tube.
-Dissolve the powder in 50-mL of distilled water using a graduated cylinder to measure the water and mix gently.
-Prepare this reagent weekly.
+- The 1% ascorbic acid powder is in a 50-mL Falcon tube.
+Dissolve the powder in 30-mL of dionizedwater using a graduated cylinder to measure the water and mix gently.
+Prepare this reagent daily.
 Date and label the Falcon tube.
 If the powder appears discolored or the solution appears cloudy, discard and prepare fresh reagent.
 If no bottled distilled water is available, use tap water.
-Record the reagent in the Supply Use Control Log each time it is prepared. - Refrigerate the prepared reagent at the end of each day to maintain its stability and bring the reagent back to room temperature the next day.
+Record the reagent in the Daily QC Log each time it is prepared.
+Record Lot # in the Supply Use Control Log. - The 7% AA powder is in a 2-mL Nalgene cryovial.
+Dissolve the powder in 2 mL of dionized water using a graduated cylinder to measure the water and mix gently.
+Prepare this reagent daily.
+Date and label the Nalgene tube.
+If the powder appears discolored or the solution appears cloudy, discard and prepare fresh reagent.
+If no bottled distilled water is available, use tap water.
+Record the reagent in the Daily QC Log each time it is prepared.
+Record Lot # in the Supply Use Control Log.